On the total order of reducibility of a pencil of algebraic plane curves: An upper bound for the total order of reducibility

-It is remarkable that the term $m(f,g)+\omega(f,g)+\theta(f,g)$ depends quadratically on the degrees and on the multiplicities of the irreducible components of the reducible curves in the pencil $\mu f^\sharp +\lambda g^\sharp$.
+Observe that the term $m(f,g)+\omega(f,g)+\theta(f,g)$ depends quadra\-ti\-cal\-ly on the degrees and on the multiplicities of the irreducible components of the reducible curves in the pencil $\mu f^\sharp +\lambda g^\sharp$.
 This has to be compared with the bound $d^2-1$ which depends quadratically on the total degree $d$ of the pencil.

 As mentioned earlier, the inequality $\rho(f,g)\leq d^2-1$ has been proved in \cite{Lo,Vi}.
 This bound is known to be reached only for $d=1,2,3$ and several authors raised the question of the optimality of this bound for an arbitrary degree $d$ (see for instance \cite[Question 1, p.~79]{AHS} or \cite[top of p.~254]{Vi}).
 Coming back to the total order of reducibility counting multiplicities, we do not know whether the bound $d^2-1$ given in Theorem \ref{bound} is optimal.
 Of course, it is optimal for $d=1,2,3$ since this is the case for the bound $\rho(f,g)\leq d^2-1$.
 Nevertheless, as a consequence of Theorem \ref{bound} we obtain the \begin{Cor} Let $r=f/g \in \KK(X,Y)$ a non-composite reduced rational function of degree $d$.
 If $\rho(f,g)=d^2-1$ then $\omega(f,g)=0$. \end{Cor} In other words, if there exists a pencil of curves with total order of reducibility equal to $d^2-1$ then it must have all its reducible members scheme-theoretically reduced.